verus-lang/verus/CONTRIBUTING.md

 vargo fmt
 ```

-If you want to use VS Code to edit the source code of Verus, copy
+If you want to use VS Code with `rust-analyzer` to edit the source code of Verus, copy
 `.vscode/settings.json.template` to `.vscode/settings.json` and then
 edit that file to customize it for your local setup.
 For instance,
 delete `[.exe]` if you're not using Windows and change it to `.exe` if